CanonicalLtd/maas-docs/en/manage-cli-interfaces.md

 ```

 Be aware that the $VLAN_ID parameter does not indicate a VLAN ID that
 corresponds to the VLAN tag.
-You must first create the VLAN, and then associate
+You must first create the VLAN and then associate
 it with the interface:

 ```bash